Oakridge Primary School

 Context of the school

 Now is the most exciting time to become a part of Oakridge CP School.
-You will lead our creative and enthusiastic team on our journey of improvement as we strive to provide the very best education for our pupils.
+You will join a creative and enthusiastic team on our journey of improvement as we strive to provide the very best education for our pupils.

 Our learning environment and education provision is second to none.
 Our new garden school curriculum is getting our children outside into our incredible grounds, while our collaborative approach to planning with the other YEAT schools ensures that children are getting the very best in teaching and learning.

-We are proud to be a part of the Yorkshire Endeavour Academy Trust (YEAT) alongside Castleton, Glaisdale, Lealholm, Airy Hill and Westcliff in Whitby.
+We are proud to have recently joined Yorkshire Endeavour Academy Trust (YEAT) alongside Castleton, Glaisdale, Lealholm, Airy Hill and Westcliff in Whitby.
 YEAT is also one of 32 organisations nationally to be a designated ‘English Hub’ which delivers excellence in early language and phonics teaching in reception and KS1.
 At Oakridge, the impact of this support is clear in our early reading provision and in our rapidly improving writing.

-Our teachers benefit from a team of highly motivated Teaching Assistants that play a vital role in school life.
+Our teachers benefit from a team of highly skilled Teaching Assistants that play a vital role in school life.